rogeliobonilla/angular-i18n-app/README.md

-# I18nApp
+# I18nSampleApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.
+It's a simple app that shows how to do internationalization on Angular.
+This app is available in English, German, and Spanish.

+# Build i18n app
+Run `npm run build-i18n`.
+This creates all the language bundles the app needs.
+After the bundles are created, run `node server.js` and go to `http://localhost:3000`.

 ## Development server